Rep. Scott Peters Has a (not so) Radical Idea About Climate Legislation

 Despite what protesters may claim, Peters is no luddite when it comes to climate action.
 Before entering politics, he was an economist for the U.S. Environmental Protection Agency.
 He also worked in private practice as an environmental law attorney.
 He served three years on the California Coastal Commission and currently serves on numerous Congressional climate and environmental committees — including as chair of the Climate Task Force of the bipartisan House Sustainable Energy and Environment Coalition.

 Like many, Peters recognizes and supports the energy and enthusiasm that Rep. Ocasio-Cortez and other new members of Congress have brought to need for action on climate.

 But “the challenge is not new, and we don’t start from zero,” he writes in the introduction to his Climate Playbook.

 “The Climate Playbook lays out dozens of bills authored by both Democrats and Republicans, most of which have already earned bipartisan support,” according to Peters.
 “They are written, they are ready, and we can pass them right now in their committees of jurisdiction and on the House floor.
 Because many have bipartisan support, it is feasible that many of these ideas can become law.”

 Trick is, “bipartisan support” needs to translate into “bipartisan action.”

-If Peters is right — and hopefully he is — Republicans in Congress need to step up and join Democrats in creating real solutions to advance action on climate and clean energy.
+If Peters is right — and hopefully he is — Republicans and Democrats in Congress need to step up and pass real solutions to advance climate and clean energy.

 And they need to do it now.